 In the 1970's eight shops next to the Whitehaven store were bought.
 The whole site was demolished and a new modern department store built, with an emphasis on furniture and homeware.

-In the 1980’s the site of the Cumberland Cloth Company on Maryport Road, Workington was bought, and mainly demolished to make way for Dunmail Park, which opened in September 1988.
+In the 1980’s the site of the Cumberland Cloth Company on Maryport Road, Workington was bought, and Dunmail Park, was opened in 1988.
 The first enclosed out of town shopping centre in Cumbria.

 In the 1990’s Dunmail Park was extended with six more shops, a car showroom and petrol station.

-The company’s millienium project was to extend Dunmail Park again with 6 cinemas, 4 extra shops and a fast food outlet.
+The company’s millienium project was to extend Dunmail Park again with a 6 screen cinema, 4 extra shops and a fast food outlet.

 Dunmail Park was badly affected by the floods in 2009 when it was cut off from Workington by the collapse and closure of bridges.
 The main store was leased to Asda, and Dixons moved to its present site in the former care showroom.

-Dixons continues to invest in West Cumbria, offering jobs to local people, and good service to customers from a wide area.
+Dixons continues to grow and invest in West Cumbria, offering jobs to local people, and excellent service to customers from a wide area.
 The new Terrace Cafe is one example of this.

-Dixons is still entirely owned to the Dixon Family, with contributions by the third, fourth and fifth generations, with a strong emphasis on furniture, carpets and homewares - continuing the tradition of service and value offered by Joseph Dixon in 1882 when he designed and made furniture to order in his Whitehaven workshop.
+Dixons is still entirely owned to the Dixon Family, with contributions by the third, fourth and fifth generations.
+Our strong emphasis remains on furniture, carpets and homewares - continuing the tradition of service and value offered by Joseph Dixon in 1882 when he designed and made furniture to order in his Whitehaven workshop.